WSBE-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 On January 16, 2009, the analog transmitter for WSBE suffered a "catastrophic failure".
 The old RCA transmitter developed a leak in the water cooling system.
 Due to the scarcity of parts, time required to repair (two weeks minimum), cost, and the proximity to the original February 17 date for the analog shutdown, the station discontinued regular programming on its analog signal, over UHF channel 36, at that time.
-The station's digital signal remained on its pre-transition UHF channel 21 on February 18, 2009, using PSIP to display the station's virtual channel as its former UHF analog channel 36.
+The station's digital signal remained on its pre-transition UHF channel 21 on February 18, 2009, using virtual channel 36.